franknoirot/franknoirot.co/posts/side-projects-github-actions.md

 Push this code to your repository and watch what happens in the Actions tab of your repository on GitHub.com.
 If all goes well, switch over to your portfolio's repository and see the changes made and committed there!

-After you have that working you can begin hosting your portfolio site on [Netlify](https://www.netlify.com/), and *because we live in the future*, you will get start getting automatic rebuilds on your portfolio when you push to a side project's repo.
-Magic!
+After you have that working, you can begin hosting your portfolio site on [Netlify](https://www.netlify.com/), But that's not all: *Because we live in the future*, you will start getting automatic rebuilds on your portfolio when you push to your side project's repo. **Magic!**

 ### Bonus Round: Using Portfolio Config

-Sometimes I just want things to be available on my portfolio site, but not public and linked somewhere.
+Sometimes I want projects to be stored on my portfolio site but not yet publicly available through a link.
 What we've just built is perfect for that.
-But what if you do want a link to each of your side projects on a Work landing page, and don't want to have add code to your portfolio site every time you add a project? `portfolio-config.json` to the rescue.
+But what if you do want a link to each of your side projects on a Work landing page and don't want to have to add code to your portfolio site every time you add a project? `portfolio-config.json` to the rescue.

 What you're about to see is specific to 11ty using Nunjucks to template out pages, but the steps for getting this to work generally are:

 1. Create a `portfolio-config.json` file for each side project within its own repo
-2. Use GitHub Actions to copy that file into the portfolio's directory somewhere where it can be use by global or page-level data while building the site
+2. Use GitHub Actions to copy that file into the portfolio's directory somewhere where it can be used as global or page-level data while building the site
 3. Write templating logic to loop over those JSON data files and convert them into components or elements on the page

 For my site I copied each portfolio config into a [work folder](https://github.com/franknoirot/franknoirot.co/tree/master/_data/work) within my `_data/` directory.
-11ty grabs any `.json` files placed in this directory and make it available within your templates as an entry within a global `data` object.
+11ty grabs any `.json` files placed in this directory and makes it available within your templates as an entry within a global `data` object.

 So in my [`work.njk`](https://github.com/franknoirot/franknoirot.co/tree/master/_data/work) file I have the following template logic: